ELynx/screeps-world/README.md

 In emergency, release stored energy.

-Plunders and other creeps has some place to dump resources.
+Plunders and other creeps have some place to dump resources.

 Spawn blocked in one room starves other rooms.